 Services Provided by Diabetes Educators

-Procedures

 Diabetes educators have appropriate licensing as health professionals.
 Professional licensing includes certified diabetes educator, registered nurse, or dietician, preferably with specialization and certification in diabetes education.
 Diabetes educators are certified by the diabetes program specialist.

 The diabetes program is designed for individuals with severe disabilities who need one-on-one training primarily.
 Occasionally, group training may be arranged when appropriate and when it will benefit the customers of a region.

-VR counselors and caseworkers must follow the guidance below.
+VR counselors must follow the guidance below.

 The VR counselor assesses whether community diabetes education programs, including free or low-cost programs, are available.
 Alternatively, the VR counselor uses the comparable benefits to arrange diabetes self-management education training through recognized or accredited diabetes programs in local hospitals or health centers.
 Customers whose disability does not impact their ability to participate in traditional group training receive diabetes services at this level.